FOUR BALLADS AND ROMANCES (BALLADEN UND ROMANZEN) FOR TWO

 0:06 [m.
 7]--First

 couplet.
-The daughter’s line begins with a large leap and then
+The daughter’s line begins with a large leap and

-three-note descents before a final questioning leap.
-The
+declamatory three-note descents before a final questioning

-The mother’s response is a straightforward descent, under which the
+piano left hand.
+The mother’s response is a

-piano adds a more solid bass line that doubles the voice three octaves
+bass line that doubles the voice three octaves lower, and the

-lower, and the right hand has more syncopation.
+right hand has more syncopation.
 She ends on a

 half-cadence that leads to the next exchange.